tylersernett/tetris-javascript/README.md

  - check lines individually
  - if line needs clear, zero out array, then unshift it up to top of gameboard
  - then redraw gameboard

+ ### Key 'hold' not registered

+ solution:
+ - use game loop

+ issue: keys are rapid-firing
+ solution: frameCount